 Dogs requiring a gluten-free diet don’t need a grain-free diet.
 There are grains which don’t contain gluten and offer various benefits for your dog.
 It’s always best to check the full ingredient list on the back of pack, rather than simply shopping by labels such as gluten-free or grain-free to ensure that the food delivers on the nutrition that your dog needs.

-What are the health benefits of whole grains for your dog?
+What are the pros of grains for your dog?

 Dogs can enjoy the taste and nutritional benefit of a number of grains, just like us.
 But, like everything else we feed our dogs, it’s important to make healthy choices and not just opt for the same grains you or I would enjoy.
 Dogs are different.
 For example human toothpaste is a no no when it comes to brushing your dogs teeth.

 Whole grains are our favourite type of grain for your pooch, providing the most nutrients and goodness.
-By definition, these are grains that are 100% of the natural kernel, meaning nothing has been removed during production.
-Whole grains that avoid gluten include brown rice and oats and offer an excellent source of vitamins, minerals and fibre.
+By definition, these are grains that have 100% of the natural kernel, meaning nothing has been removed during production.
+Brown rice and oats are whole grains that avoid gluten and offer an excellent source of vitamins, minerals and fibre.

 Whole grains, particularly brown rice, are full of fibre and a great source of magnesium and selenium, helping to ease digestion and keep your dog’s gut healthy.